spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-personalized-catalog-pages-spryker-commerce-os.md

 ## Challenge description

-The aim of this task is to build the first block of personalization for your shop.
-We are going to build a new CMS page and fill it with personalized products using the user's session ID.
+This tutorial shows how to build the first block of personalization, a new CMS page, and fill it with personalized products using the user's session ID.

-We will use the session ID just to show that products change when a new customer visits the page.
+The session ID is used just to show that products change when a new customer visits the page.

 {% info_block infoBox %}